Bitbol-Lab/Iterative_masking/README.md

 We recommend creating and activating a dedicated ``conda`` or ``virtualenv`` Python virtual environment.

 ## Requirements
-In order to run the notebooks, the following python packages are required:
+In order to use the functions, the following python packages are required:

 - numpy
 - numba